How to Take Better Screenshots: Tips for Professional Results

 How do I make my screenshots look professional?

 Clean up before capturing: hide browser clutter, use realistic data, and focus on the most important UI elements.
-Capture at high resolution, maintain consistent styling across screenshots, and add mockup frames with professional backgrounds.
+Capture at high resolution, maintain consistent styling across screenshots, and use a screenshot beautifier to add mockup frames with professional backgrounds.

 What is the best tool for taking screenshots?